Cecilapp/website/pages/how-to/templates-responsive-images.md

 ---
 title: How to render responsive images in templates?
-layout: responsive-image
+layout: responsive-images
 ---
 # How to render responsive images in templates?

-The easiest way is with the [html filter](https://cecil.app/documentation/templates/#html):
+The easiest way to render [responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) in templates is with the [html filter](https://cecil.app/documentation/templates/#html):

 ```twig
 {{ asset('image.jpg')|html(attributes={alt: 'Alternative description'}, options={responsive: true}) }}